Rokiis1/roadmap/languages/javaScript/README.md

 ### if...else if...else Statement

-`if...else if...els`e statement.
+`if...else if...else` statement.
 It allows you to specify multiple conditions and execute different blocks of code based on those conditions.

 **Syntax:**